~Eddie Haas 1935 (Cubs 1957)

 ~Jason Heyward 1989 (Cubs 2016)

 When the Cubs signed the 3-time Gold Glover to an eight-year contract after the 2015 season, Cub fans were beyond excited.
 St. Louis Cardinals fans (where he had played the previous season) didn’t feel the same way.
 (Click on this link to see some of their reactions, but don’t do it unless you can handle incredibly salty language.
 Wow.)
 But he had a rough first season in a Cubs uniform, hitting only .230 and driving in a measely 49 runs.
 On the other hand, he is credited with firing up his teammates with a crucial pep talk during a rain delay in the 7th game of the World Series after the Indians tied the game in the 8th inning.
 Heyward also won another Gold Glove for his incredible defensive skills in right field.
 His hitting improved a bit in 2017, but once again it was steady glove that made him valuable.
 He won another Gold Glove in 2017.
+He has his best offensive season with the Cubs in 2018 (hitting .270), and had some incredible clutch hits, including a dramatic walk off grand slam.
+On the other hand he still only managed 8 homers for the year.

 ~Jack Hiatt 1942 (Cubs 1970)